Linux SSH MFA

 Open a new terminal window and connect the same host through

-.
-This connection is required to generate a log file for auditing in the next step.ssh <username>@ip>
+SSH.
+This connection is required to generate a log file for auditing in the next step.ssh <username>@ip> -

-After establishing the connection, the audit logs for sshd are autogenerated highlighting the permissions required by the BlockID 2FA module.
+After establishing the connection, the audit logs for sshd are autogenerated highlighting the permissions required by the 1Kosmos 2FA module.
 Then, create a semodule from these logs.

 Install the created semodule.